romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Your organization is considering integrating Security Overview with your repositories.
+Q: Your organization is considering integrating Security Overview with your repositories.
 What is a primary benefit of implementing Security Overview in your GitHub repositories?
 <details><summary>Show the answer</summary><p>

 - **It provides a high-level summary of all the security alerts and unresolved vulnerabilities in your repositories**